omarrayyann/A-Fine-Day/README.md

 Challenges:

-- Figuring out which Ultraleap components/commands to use and when there was very little documentation.
+- Figuring out which Ultraleap components/commands to use and when since there was very little documentation, was the main issue throughout the start of the project.
+Once we go that ball rolling everything was generally smooth.
+- Refactoring code such that it's modular to allow future changes to the project.
+- Targets weren’t responding to collisions from the ultraleap hand.
+After some research we figured out we had to add the InteractionBehaviour script
 - Calibration: When the game starts, the target was always spawning very low compared to the player.
 After testing, we figured out that the sensor was taking time to calibrate the height.
 Therefore, we came up with the Calibrate script.
-- We spent a lot of time trying to fix a problem with the graphing
+- We spent a lot of time trying to fix a problem with the graphing only to discover that there was a non-commented artifact from old code.
+- Whenever a menu would become enabled, the player would accidentally press it because their hands were already there.
+We came up with the wait script for that where the menus stay unresponsive for a few seconds after spawning.

 Conclusion and Future Development